hoshino06/pirl_itsc2024/README.md

 ## Requirements
 1. Tested on Ubuntu 22.04.4 LTS
 2. Nvidia GPU equipped, and driver Installed.
-Tested on GeForce RTX 3080.
+Tested on GeForce RTX 3080/RTX 6000 Ada.
 3. Install [CARLA simulator](https://carla.org/), which is an open-source simulator for autonomous driving research.
 Tested on CARLA 0.9.15.
 4. Install [Anaconda](https://www.anaconda.com/), which is a package manager, environment manager, and Python distribution.
 5. Setup conda environment